lexogrine/hud-manager/README.md

 >Note #3 - CS:GO on PC#2 must be opened with HLAE, and then user have to execute command that is shown by Lexogrine Auto Replay Generator

+## Timeline

+For Dota 2 we offer timeline feature - it's API endpoint which shows progression of the player stats during the game in small packets, allowing to see how player performed during the whole game.
+It calculates differences of most of the players statistics every 5 minutes.

 ## Cloud Storage